 - The Centre for Commercial Law Studies (CCLS) specialises in the knowledge and skills in commercial law that can be placed at the service of government, public bodies, overseas institutions, the legal profession, industry and commerce.
 CCLS is based in the postgraduate law centre at the Lincoln's Inn Fields campus.

-In 2016, the School of Law was voted 35th best university in the world to study law by QS World University Rankings by Subject.
+In 2017, the School of Law was voted 37th best university in the world to study law by Times Higher Education subject ranking 2018.

 The School of Law at Queen Mary University of London has been ranked 3rd in the UK and 1st in London in the Guardian University Guide 2018 subject league tables.